openjdk/jdk/doc/hotspot-style.md

 ### Memory Allocation

 Do not use the standard global allocation and deallocation functions (operator new and related functions).
+Typically, uses of the global operator new are inadvertent and therefore often associated with memory leaks.
 Use of these functions by HotSpot code is disabled for some platforms.

 Rationale: HotSpot often uses "resource" or "arena" allocation.
 Even where heap allocation is used, the standard global functions are